mint-ui/mint-loadmore/README.md

 # Overview
-vue-loadmore is a two-direction mobile load-more component for vue.js.
+vue-loadmore is a two-direction mobile pull-to-refresh component for vue.js.

 # Installation
 ```bash